-Figure E.6 Time that clients expect will be required to access new clearing arrangements vs. clearing service provider notice period for termination of access
+Figure E.5 Time that clients expect will be required to access new clearing arrangements vs. clearing service provider notice period for termination of access

-A number of CCPs have developed or are considering developed 'direct' or 'sponsored' access models for client to their CCP.
-49 This may be an area of future interest as models evolve.
+A number of CCPs have developed or are considering developing 'direct' or 'sponsored' access models for certain types of entities that traditionally access CCPs as clients.
+56 Such models are in early stages of development.
+The implications of these models for incentives to centrally clear, and their consistency with relevant risk management standards, are yet to be assessed.
+This may be an area of future interest.

-E4 Concentration of client clearing service providers and portability

-The potential issues relating to client access to central clearing and their incentive to centrally clear may be exacerbated by the concentration in clearing provision described in Part C. As illustrated in Figure C.8, especially outside the largest clients, many clients only have one clearing service provider.
-Responses to the DAT qualitative survey indicate that clients do not have back-up clearing providers most commonly because they are viewed as economically unviable or because the firm was unable to obtain a backup arrangement.50 There may be systemic implications to these private choices.
+E4 Concentration of client clearing service providers and portability have back-up clearing providers most commonly because they are viewed as economically unviable or because the firm was unable to obtain a back-up arrangement.57 There may be systemic implications to these private choices.
 These relate to the resilience of the market if one or more of the existing providers were to cease to provide client clearing services, either voluntarily or due to default.
 In this case other providers may be unwilling to take on additional business, leaving some of the affected clients without access to OTC derivatives clearing.
 This issue is discussed further in Section F5.